WSU PB4 NetApp Office Building

 A Nanolumen digital wall is featured right inside the main entrance and serves as a marketing tool for their business and the building.

-This project marked the first time NetApp worked on a design-build project, so Crossland and GMLV teams worked closely with NetApp to communicate clear deadlines for decisions and actions.
+This was the first time NetApp worked on a design-build project, so Crossland and GMLV teams worked closely with NetApp to communicate clear deadlines for decisions and actions.
 This stellar communication led to the project being completed on time and under budget.

 NetApp, which has had a presence in Wichita for more than 20 years, now has a facility on WSU’s campus that highlights the company’s connection to Wichita.
 It also enhanced the partnership between NetApp and WSU, emphasizing technological innovation and applied learning.